shanybar/event_entity_coref_ecb_plus/config_files_readme.md

 * `wd_entity_coref_file` - a path to a file (provided) which contains the predictions of a WD entity coreference system on the ECB+.
 We use CoreNLP for that purpose.
 * `event_gold_file_path` - path to the key (gold) event coreference file (for running the evaluation with the CoNLL scorer), Provided.
 * `entity_gold_file_path` - path to the key (gold) entity coreference file (for running the evaluation with the CoNLL scorer), Provided.
-* `predicted_topics_path` - path to a pickle file holds the predicted topics (can be obtained using the code provided in the folder doc_clustering)
+* `predicted_topics_path` - path to a pickle file which contains the predicted topics, provided in this repo at data/external/document_clustering or can be obtained using the code in the folder src/doc_clustering.
-* `wd_entity_coref_file` - a path to a file (provided) which contains the predictions of a WD entity coreference system on the ECB+.
+* `wd_entity_coref_file` - a path to a file (provided in this repo) which contains the predictions of a WD entity coreference system on the ECB+.
 We use CoreNLP for that purpose.